-The Easter angels give the message about the "must" of suffering to the women (Gospel for Easter Sunday, Luke 24:1-12).
-These women relay it to the apostles, but they remain uncomprehending.
-Then Luke tucks in his own Emmaus episode (Gospel for Easter Eve or Monday, Luke 24:13-49) with Cleophas' self-pitying moan: "We had hoped that he was the one to redeem Israel," but instead he was crucified.
-The dramatic punchline at Emmaus is supplied by the Risen Lord himself.
+The Easter angels give the message about the "must" of suffering to the women (Gospel for Easter Sunday).
+These women relay it to the apostles, but these remain uncomprehending.
+Then Luke tucks in his own Emmaus episode (Gospel for Easter Eve or Monday) with Cleophas' self-pitying moan: "We had hoped that he was the one to redeem Israel," but instead he was crucified.
+The dramatic punch-line at Emmaus is supplied by the Risen Lord himself.
+Cleophas' two clauses are not contraries, they are necessary corollaries.
 "Was it not necessary that the Messiah should suffer these things in order to enter into his glory"-his position as Israel's mercy Messiah?
 Jesus' educational vehicle for moving his disciples to this perception is to open their minds to understand the Old Testament after the fact of Good Friday and Easter Sunday.

-Luke reports Jesus doing the same with the Jerusalem disciples later that same first Easter evening (Gospel for Ascension, Luke 24:44-53).
-At Emmaus, Jesus linked suffering and Messiahship to help the two disciples understand his death.
-In Jerusalem he goes one step farther and links suffering Messiahship with repentance and forgiveness of sins to help them understand their need.
-Even with no direct statement (without a crucified Messiah there would be no forgiveness of sins), we do see that God faithfully meets the need of all for repentance and forgiveness of sins by remembering God's promises of mercy to Abraham and the fathers as he leads his Son through Good Friday to Easter Sunday evening.
+Luke reports Jesus doing the same with the Jerusalem disciples later that same first Easter evening (Gospel for Ascension).
+At Emmaus he linked suffering and Messiahship to help them understand his death.
+Here in Jerusalem he goes one step farther and links suffering Messiahship with repentance and forgiveness of sins to help them understand their need.
+Even with no direct statement (without a crucified Messiah there would be no forgiveness of sins), he does show that the need of all for repentance and forgiveness of sins is faithfully met by God remembering his promises of mercy to Abraham and the fathers as he leads his Son through Good Friday to Easter Sunday evening.

 For those who have eyes to see and ears to hear, Luke's one recorded dialogue on the cross between Jesus and the criminal may say it all.
 That sinner is the first to perceive what the disciples still have not.
 Repentance is saying in truth the thief's speech: "we have the same sentence of condemnation from God; we are justly receiving the due rewards for our deeds."
-Unless a disciple, especially a righteous one, acknowledges himself in solidarity with that law- breaker, he will never comprehend a Messiah who is willingly in solidarity with criminals, receiving in his own body criminal justice.
+Unless a disciple, especially a righteous one, acknowledges himself in solidarity with that lawbreaker, he will never comprehend a Messiah who is willingly in solidarity with criminals, receiving in his own body criminal justice.
 Only after that does the door open a crack for us to see that such messiahship is "necessary" for him to get us into his kingdom, for us to be with him in paradise.